lamarr-institute/haml/README.md

 ## Usage

 Write your HAML file using the syntax described above.
-The recommended file ending is `.haml`.
+The recommended file ending is `.hml`.
 The `haml` package provides methods for parsing such files into a `HAMLObject`, which allows to (1) generate all possible YAML files matching the HAML file, or (2) sample random YAML files.
 You can use the package both from the command line or within a Python script.